awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The name of the namespace.
+The name of the Redshift Serverless Namespace.

 ---